 Articles about this subject can be found in publications from a wide variety of disciplines.
 Use the databases on this page to get access to thousands of articles examining the subject from different perspectives or browse the key publications shown.

-If the full text of an article is not available in a database, click on the icon to find other options for getting the article.
+If the full text of an article is not available in a database, click on the

-SciFinder is most likely the best tool for finding scholarly chemical literature, but you may find the other listed databases helpful (especially in interdisciplinary research).
+SciFinder is most likely the best tool for finding scholarly chemical literature, but you may find the other listed databases helpful, especially in interdisciplinary research.

 SciFinder-n is the premier chemical information source, consisting of chemical data, manufacturing information, patents, and citations to scholarly literature.
 Chemical structure searching is available via a drawing tool.